 Christine Kajikawa Wilkinson,

 President and CEO, ASU Alumni Association; ’66 BAE education, Mary Lou Fulton Teachers College; ’76 PhD higher education administration, Mary Lou Fulton Teachers College

 Christine Kajikawa Wilkinson began her role as ASU Alumni Association president and CEO in July 2005.
 She works to support and promote the advancement of the university, and advocates for the interests of alumni across the country and globally.

-Trish Gulbranson serves as the chair of the ASU Alumni Association board of directors and National Alumni Council.
+Trish Gulbranson serves as past chair of the ASU Alumni Association and the National Alumni Council boards of directors.
 During her term, she has served as a member of the ASU Foundation investment and audit committees and chaired the Sun Devil 100 committee.
 She will continue to chair the Sub Devil 100 committee during her current term.

 Her professional background in finance and entrepreneurship fuels her enthusiasm for supporting and growing ASU Alumni.
 She began her career as a CPA in a large accounting firm and later rose to president and CEO of an international software company before founding Derma Health, a medical aesthetics company.
 Today, Gulbranson is also a member of the Trustees of ASU.

-’83 BA, communication, College of Liberal Arts and Sciences
+’83 BA communication, The College of Liberal Arts and Sciences

 He is married to Tracy, and they reside in Scottsdale, Arizona, with time spent each year in Green Lake, Wisconsin.
 They have two daughters who are future Sun Devil alumni, following a Brewster family tradition of ASU graduations dating to 1956.
 Brewster enjoys politics, travel, golf, boating and outdoor adventures.

 ’02 BSE materials science and engineering, Ira A. Fulton Schools of Engineering, ’07 PhD materials science engineering, Ira A. Fulton Schools of Engineering

-Teresa Clement serves on the ASU Alumni Association board of directors.
-She is also the current president of the ASU Alumni engineering chapter board for the Ira A. Fulton Schools of Engineering at ASU and has served on the alumni board of the engineering school for more than a decade.
+Teresa Clement serves on the ASU Alumni Association Board of Directors and is also the current president of the ASU Alumni engineering chapter board for the Ira A. Fulton Schools of Engineering; she has been a valued member of the schools’ alumni board for more than a decade.

-She worked as a graduate research assistant at the Fulton Schools and as a Sandia National Laboratories Graduate Research fellow as a doctoral student at ASU.
+A graduate research assistant at the Fulton Schools, Clement was a Sandia National Laboratories Graduate Research fellow as a doctoral student at ASU.
 She joined Raytheon upon receiving her doctorate from the university.

-Clement and her husband Ben, who is also an ASU alum, live in Tucson with their son Thomas.
+Clement and her husband Ben, also an ASU alum, live in Tucson with their son Thomas.

-’09 BS, political science, College of Liberal Arts and Sciences
+’09 BS political science, The College of Liberal Arts and Sciences

 C. Bret Giles,